 The statement added that doctors have continued intensive treatment, including respiratory and renal support, multiple antibiotics, medications to maintain blood pressure, and treatment intended to regulate heart rhythm.
 Despite these measures, the Bureau stated that the infection remains severe and uncontrolled and continues to interfere with the function of multiple vital organs.

 Princess Bajrakitiyabha, the eldest daughter of His Majesty King Maha Vajiralongkorn of Thailand and his first wife, Princess Soamsawali, has remained in a coma since December 15, 2022, after collapsing while training with her dog at Nakhon Ratchasima Park.
-She was transported to King Chulalongkorn Memorial Hospital, where she has remained in a coma since her admission.

 Since her hospitalization, the Bureau of the Royal Household has periodically released medical bulletins detailing complications related to infection and organ function.